Herany-Studios/herany-notes/resources/welcomeNote.md

 Herany Notes is a simple **note-taking app** that uses **Markdown** syntax to format your notes.

-You can create your first nute by clicking on the top-left + icon on the sidebar, or delete a note by clicking on top right trashcan icon.
+You can create your first note by clicking on the top-left + icon on the sidebar, or delete a note by clicking on top right trashcan icon.

 Here's a quick overview of the currently supported Markdown syntaxes.

-## Tex formating
+## Text formating

 This is a **bold** text.
 This is an _italic_ text.